junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Dean," Death presses, sounds more intimidating now.
 "You don't want this, becoming a ghost isn't what you think it's like.
 You can't bring the angel back as a living, why do you think you can achieve that as a ghost?"

 Dean gives him a grin.
 "Well, can't blame a man for trying.
 For one, think I'd get more time working on that.
-But I know for sure I don't want to get to whatever afterlife paradise forgetting Cas's still in the Empty."
+But I know for sure I don't want to get to whatever afterlife paradise forgetting Cas's still in the Superhell."

 "Then guess I don't have to remind you how it always end up with your ghost cases with unfinished business?
 You'll get obsessive and violent about that unfinished business, at the end of the day, you're the monster to be put down."